moshev/HPC2015/lectures/gpu_0/gpu_0.md

 ---

-How does this looks in code ?
+Okay, but how does this looks in code ?

 C++
 ```